World-leaders in development studies

 As part of the application process, you must submit an outline research proposal of three to four pages indicating the nature, ambitions and primary questions of the project.
 It would also be advantageous to include an article or writing sample demonstrating your ability to undertake research and write academic papers.

-Before applying, please read carefully our guidelines on How to write your Research Proposal.
-Here is a good example of a recent research proposal from a successful applicant: Barasa PhD research proposal to IDS, 2017
+Before applying, please read carefully our guidelines on how to write your outline research proposal.
+Here is a good example of a recent research proposal from a successful applicant: Barasa PhD research proposal for IDS, 2017

 Finding a supervisor